 Occupational noise-induced hearing loss (NIHL) is a major industrial disease in Australia and entails substantial economic costs.

-Exposure to excessive noise also involves large costs to organisations by way of increased employee turnover and absenteeism, lowered performance and possible contribution to accidents.
+Exposure to excessive noise also involves high costs to organizations through increased employee turnover and absenteeism, lowered performance, and possible accidents.

 As well as the economic cost for employers, hearing loss imposes a severe burden on health and social services and the Australian economy as a whole.